 ART: Like, that's not a good game.

 AUSTIN: #shotsfired!
 Y'all are in a bad place.
-We should note that, Thorondir, you definitely notice that Fantasmo and Hadrian- there's some tension.
+We should note that, Thorondir, you definitely notice that Fantasmo and Hadrian- [DRE: There’s some tension going on…] there's some tension.
 Maybe.
 You're not sure why.

-ART (continuing to read from his playbook): ‘Defend blank from the inequities that beset them.’
+ART (continuing to read from his playbook): ‘Defend blank from the iniquities that beset them.’

 AUSTIN: Mhm.